-Hiram Abiff is regarded by many as the “first Freemason” in the history who initially inspired the secret organization into being.
+Hiram Abiff is regarded by many as the “first Freemason” in history who initially inspired the secret organization into being.

-If this is true then, Freemasonry is older than modern Christianity and Islam which are two other Abrahamic religions in the world other than Judaism.
+If this is true, that makes Freemasonry older than modern Christianity and Islam, which are two other Abrahamic religions in the world other than Judaism.

 According to this allegory, Hiram Abiff arrived in Jerusalem as was appointed by King Solomon as the chief architect and Master of Works at the construction site of his temple.